-- Fill the container halfway with hydrogen peroxide and let sit for twenty minutes, or overnight if they are heavily soiled.
+- Create your own earring cleaner by filling the container halfway with hydrogen peroxide and let sit for twenty minutes, or overnight if they are heavily soiled.

 - Remove the earrings from the solution and use a small jewelry brush to remove any leftover grime.

 - Rinse earrings carefully under warm water and place them on a clean cloth to dry.

 - If the unthinkable should happen and you drop one or more of your earrings down the drain, call your local Mr. Rooter for fast, reliable plumbing services to retrieve it.